poligle/NixOS-Config/README.md

    sudo nixos-rebuild switch --flake .#<name>
    ```

+Local state is not part of the repository and has to be set up again on each machine:
+user password (`passwd`), SSH keys, and fingerprint enrollment (`fprintd-enroll`).

 ---

 ## Technical details

 - **Filesystem:** btrfs with subvolumes (`@`, `@home`, `@nix`, `@log`), zstd compression
   and `noatime`.
 Swap via zram.
-- **Boot:** UEFI + systemd-boot.
+- **Boot:** UEFI + systemd-boot, Plymouth splash with silent boot kernel parameters.
 - **Hyprland in Lua:** since version 0.55, Hyprland recommends Lua configuration.
 The
   config is declared in Nix (`wayland.windowManager.hyprland.settings`) and Home Manager
   generates `hyprland.lua`.
 Configuration blocks that the Lua backend does not translate
   correctly (`hl.config`, `hl.monitor`, animations, gestures, rules) are defined via
   `extraConfig` using direct Lua syntax.
 - **Own scripts:** packaged with `writeShellScriptBin` and their dependencies declared
-  explicitly, for full reproducibility.
+  explicitly, for full reproducibility: `waybar-autohide`, `mic-led-sync`, `osd-volume`,
+  `osd-brightness`.
+- **Numerical computing:** GNU Octave.
+MATLAB is deliberately left out of the declarative
+  config due to licensing and FHS requirements; if ever needed, it would be installed
+  separately (e.g. via `buildFHSEnv` or `nix-ld`).

  ---

 ## Notes

 Public repository: contains no secrets or credentials.
 User passwords are set with
-`passwd`, and SSH keys live outside the repository.
+`passwd`, and SSH keys and fingerprint data live outside the repository.